UM-Fencing/UM-Fencing.github.io/content/join.md

 Each year, the fencing team travels to tournaments around the Midwest.
 The team is highly competitive and challenges some of the best teams in the country, club and varsity.

-Tournament fees and most travel expenses covered by a combination of club dues and travel fees (usually between $20 and $30).
+Tournament fees and most travel expenses covered by a combination of club dues and travel fees (usually in the ~\$30 range).
 Those traveling should also bring money for food.
 (Lunch is provided by the team.)

 In addition, those who compete will need a full set of fencing gear, including weapons, body cords, a glove, jacket, knickers, socks, and underplastron.